Hypnotherapy training FAQs

-We offer 20 full days of training, and our fees if you study to practitioner level work out at less than £95 per day.
-This includes telephone and email support throughout the course, a text book and entry into an externally assessed specialist diploma worth £100.
-We also offer continued support when you are qualified in terms of supervision and advice.
-We feel this is pretty good value for money.
+We recognise that for many of our students, their training represents a significant investment.
+Fees include 20 full days of training, unlimited telephone and email support throughout the course, a text book and entry into an externally assessed specialist diploma worth £120.
+We also offer continued support when you are qualified in terms of supervision and advice, and discounts off CPD training.
+We feel we offer pretty good value for money.

-However, this is an investment in your future business and you'll obviously want to recoup it at some point.
+Any type of business requires investment before it can be launched but you'll obviously want to recoup it at some point.
 As with all self employment, your hypnotherapy practice will be what you make it, and no one can promise you a particular level of success.
 But have a look at this article on working as a hypnotherapist which offers some independent facts and figures about potential earnings and working in the complementary therapy industry.